SakariyaTech/osTicket-Configuration-and-Lifecycle/README.md

 ### Description

-This project continues from [my osTicket installation](https://github.com/SakariyaTech/osTicket-Installation), covering post-installation configuration and ticket lifecycle simulation. real support tickets from submission through resolution.
+This project continues from my [osTicket installation,](https://github.com/SakariyaTech/osTicket-Installation) covering post-installation configuration and simulating real support tickets from submission through resolution.

 ### Environments and Technologies Used